dojo/docs/quickstart/arrays.rst

     </ul>

-To break the forEach-Looop you should use dojo.some
+To break the forEach-Loop you should use dojo.some

 .. cv-compound::